shakes76/PatternFlow/recognition/45805448-Improved-UNet/README.md

 - keras 2.10.0
 - matplotlib 3.6.1

-Trained on the Rangpur cluster managed by the University of Queensland
+Environment managed by Miniconda, trained on the Rangpur cluster managed by the University of Queensland

 ## References